williamjsmail/pirahna/README.md

 - **Provides real-time logging** to track tool execution and errors (`logs/APT_Report.log`)
 - **Filters results based on user-selected tactics**
 - **GUI interface with dataset and tactic selection options**

+## To Do
+- Add tools to the IOC to IOC_TOOL_MAPPING for true data correlation.

 ## Installation
 ### Prerequisites